I Received a 1099-NEC But I

 Accept the Classification

-Pay self-employment taxes and move on
+Pay self-employment taxes and move on.

 File SS-8 with IRS

-Ask IRS to determine your proper classification
+Ask the IRS to determine your proper classification.

 File Form 8919